Suicide in Ukraine

 Suicide in Ukraine is a common cause of unnatural death and a serious social issue.
 In 2009, Ukraine ranked 13th in the world by its total suicide per 100,000 people.
 Suicide is Ukraine's most common type of injury death.
-Suicide is a leading cause of death in the Ukrainian army (data for 2012; before the beginning of the Russia-Ukraine war).

 Statistics

 Suicide in Ukrainian army

-Suicide is a leading cause of death in Ukrainian Army causing 18% to 50% of all deaths.
+Suicide was a leading cause of death in Ukrainian Army in 2012, before the beginning of the Russia-Ukraine war, causing 18% to 50% of all deaths, because of underfunding and neglect.
 Long-lasting psychogenic disorders caused by difficulties with Army lifestyle, inability to adopt to the environment and the stress of life are the primary reasons of suicides.